Medicine Safety is a game of Russian roulette for older Australians

 PSA has called on the Federal Government to improve medicine safety for older Australians by embedding pharmacists in aged care facilities nationwide and removing barriers to the provision of pharmacist services, safeguarding residents from harmful medicine use.

 “Some of the stories heard by PSA are truly horrifying.
 The most heartbreaking aspect of this is that these problems are largely avoidable.”
-PSA National President A/Prof Chris Freeman said.”
+A/Prof Freeman said.

 “Medicines are developed, prescribed and dispensed to support good health – and when used properly, have the potential to greatly improve quality of life.
 But when used incorrectly, they can cause more harm than good, and in the most devastating of circumstances, ultimately lead to death.”